spatialos/gdk-for-unity/docs/reference/workflows/ecs/concepts/entity-contracts.md

 Whenever a component update or message is received by the worker, the following holds for the entity that the worker received it for:

-* All updates received are stored as a list in a component called `{component name}.ReceivedUpdates`.
 * The `{component name}.Component` component is updated to the values stored in the latest update received.

 ### Guarantees when sending updates or messages